 I felt myself gripping the window ledge as if to hang on so I wouldn’t fall further.
 I don’t know how long I stood there, but finally, I shuffled back to my seat and slumped there in silence as the reels continued to replay the scenes over and over.
 Each time the images became more vivid and fearsome.
 As much as I wanted to believe none of this was happening, I couldn’t deny it.
 I was mesmerized by the terror I felt and couldn’t look away.

-Next, I was looking down on my body lying in a heap in a ravine below the canyon.
-At once I was fascinated, bewildered and horrified with what my mind just enacted.
+Next, I looked down on my body lying in a heap in a ravine below the canyon.
+At once, I was fascinated, bewildered and horrified with what my mind just enacted.
 How could I have not known about this before?
 Did Mo and Eli see this happen?
 If so, would that have been them, standing there on the Summit above, appearing as orbs of light?

 Finally, I said in a faint whisper: ‘I must be losing my mind.
 I went through the most horrific phantasm you can imagine.
 It was dreadful!
 I was hurling down through an abyss.
 Then, I saw my body lying in a bloody lump at the bottom on a sheet of rocks and ice.’

 ‘Yes, James,’ Eli said quietly, ‘that was your body after your almost fatal fall off the chasm’s ledge.
 And yes, we saw it too.
 We witnessed the end of your dream – the beginning of your new reality.’

 ‘What I say couldn’t have happened,’ I muttered; it was just part my dream; you know, where I was on the ledge.

 ‘But it did happen,’ Mo said, ‘and not just in your dream.
 It occurred, just as we said, not far below this cabin in third dimension space and time.

 ‘I’m confused,’ I said.
-‘I don’t remember any of this actually happening, only what I just re-experienced from my dream.’
+‘I don’t remember any of this happening, only what I just re-experienced from my dream.’

 ‘I prefer it to be in a dream,’ I said, ‘rather than what my mind just imaged.’